vinaykumarhs2020/CarND-Advanced-Lane-Lines/submission/project_report.md

 Steps to improve the algorithm:

 1. Current approach depends solely on the threshold values.
 These are not adaptive and hard coded to this case.
 I should find a better way to generalize the thresholds or find an adaptive way to determine it.
 2. Fitting a polynomial line to all non zero pixel values might not be a good idea.
-I observed in the harder video set that, because of shadows, there was too much noise in the window region and messed up the line fitting.
+I observed in the `harder_challenge_video.mp4` video that, there was too much noise in the some regions.
 3. Higher order line equation can be fit for some steep turns.